MikielAgutu/typ-site/src/docs/index.md

 ## Comments?
 Questions?

 Typ is still in an early stage of development.
-Be sure to keep checking this page for the latest news.
+For the latest news, follow Typ on Twitter [@typ_set](https://twitter.com/typ_set).

 You can view the entire source code for this site on it's [GitHub page](https://github.com/MikielAgutu/typ-site).
-Feel free to open a Pull Request to make your own contribution.
-Alternatively, if you have any feature requests or bug reports, then open an issue.
+If you have a bug report, feature request, or question, feel free to open a GitHub issue.
+Pull Requests are also welcome if you'd like to contribute your own changes.